Back panel parts kit plus PCB / Transistor / Diode mounting parts kit for the Deluxe Chassis

 - Short 10mm threads (These protrude less inside your amplifier, so there is more room to mount transformers)

 - Two gold plated Neutrik RCA inputs

-- Mounting nuts, bolts and lock washers for the Power Entry Module
+- Mounting nuts and bolts for the Power Entry Module

 - 24 M3 brass standoffs for mounting your PCBs to the chassis heatsinks